United Nations Security Council Resolution 319

 United Nations Security Council Resolution 319, adopted on August 1, 1972, after reaffirming previous resolutions on the topic, the Council invited the Secretary-General, in consultation with the group established in resolution 309, to continue to contact all concerned parties and establish the necessary conditions to allow the people to exercise their right to self-determination in accordance with the Charter.
-The Council then requested the Secretary-General keep them informed on the implementation of resolution 309.
+The Council then requested that Secretary-General keep them informed on the implementation of resolution 309.

 Resolution 319 was adopted unanimously with 14 votes; the People's Republic of China did not participate in voting.